 A major evolution was the introduction of 'Puteolanus pulvis' ('pozzolana') for hardening concrete under water.
 This enabled large blocks of hundreds of cubic meters of concrete to be constructed under water by pouring concrete into wooden caissons, as described by Vitruvius around 20 BCE (Coulon & Golvin, 2020).
-The first known use for vertical concrete breakwaters is at Agrippa's naval base of Portus Iulius, near Pozzuoli (Italy) in 37 BCE, and the most famous is at Caesarea Maritima (Israel) built between 21 and 10 BCE (Raban, 2009; Galili, 2017; Oleson, 2014).
+The first known uses for vertical concrete breakwaters are at Agrippa's naval base of Portus Iulius, near Pozzuoli (Italy) in 37 BCE and at Cosa (Italy).
+The most famous is at Caesarea Maritima (Israel) built between 21 and 10 BCE (Raban, 2009; Galili, 2017; Oleson, 2014).
 The largest was built as from 42 CE at Portus Claudius (Rome, Italy) (Testaguzza, 1970; Noli & Franco, 2009; Oleson, 2014).